 Kelly Olson-Stewart, EdD

-Dr. Kelly Stewart is an Assistant Professor in the College of Education at Ashford University.
+Dr. Kelly Stewart is an Assistant Professor in the College of Education at Ashford University and the Program Chair of the Master of Arts in Education.
+Kelly is also proud to be a member of the Faculty Support and Development Committee, focusing on mentoring associate faculty, as well as providing high quality feedback to instructors.
 She earned a Doctorate of Education in Educational Leadership and Innovation with a specialization in Curriculum and Policy from Arizona State University, a Master of Education with a specialization in Educational Technology from Arizona State University, and a Bachelor of Arts in Elementary Education with an endorsement in K-12 Reading from Indiana University.

 Dr. Stewart started her career in education as EL teacher and substitute in South Bend, Indiana.
 In a highly competitive educational culture, she was selected as a 6th grade English Language Arts and Social Studies/Science teacher at a school that was just being built.
 That middle school ended up developing into a National Blue Ribbon School.
 She also taught TV Studio and launched the schools’ drama program, along with coaching cheerleading.
 During this time, Dr. Stewart became engaged with brain research and its application to the classroom.
 She was asked to conduct professional development for teachers and was thrilled to find joy and purpose in working with teachers, as well as students.
 Kelly was well known in the area, having formerly starred as the local NBC Pet of the Week girl for the local Humane Society, and then developing a news segment called “Ask the Teacher” on the local CBS affiliate.
 Upon moving to Arizona, Kelly was hired as a Curriculum and Technology Specialist and worked for another ten years as a staff developer, coach, adjunct professor, and district administrator.